Breath Test for SIBO and Gut Dysfunction

 OPTIONS FOR TESTING

 If you wish, you can conduct the test under supervised conditions, in clinic.
-Appointments are made on a Wednesday, from 8.30 am.
+This test is available on selected mornings each week, from 8.30 am.
 Please contact us to arrange this.
 We will send you the instructions to ensure you arrive for the test, fully prepared.

-You may prefer a comprehensive nutritional consultation first to determine whether or not a Functional Breath Test for gut dysfunction is the best option for you.
+You may prefer a comprehensive nutritional consultation first to determine whether or not a Functional Breath Test is the best option for you.

 - Irritable Bowel Syndrome (IBS)